How to Make ChatGPT Just Answer: Kill the Apologies, Padding, and Walls of Text

 After the rules:

 Correct. getUser() returns Promise<User>.
 Awaited shape is User.
-Here's the fix:
+Fix:

 Same information.
 About one-sixth the tokens.
-Multiply that by a long debugging session and you save real time reading.
+Multiply that by a long debugging session and you save real time reading, and real money on the bill.

 When the rules leak back in